Learn

 Outside super?
 You’ll need to have detailed health histories and reports on hand.

 What’s really surprising and critical is that seeking mental health support before your insurance application could influence your prospects.
-For example, group policies offered through super offer a base level of coverage, but as soon as you to want to extend it, the questions get deeper.
-In some cases, they might knock you back on the basis of your medical history.
+For example, group policies offered through super offer a base level of coverage, but as soon as you want to extend it, the questions get deeper.
+In some cases, they might knock you back based on your medical history.

 Cost vs Coverage